Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-2-cursor-parents.md

 ![console with child surface](images/part-2-cursor-parents/two-consoles.png)

+When interacting with the game, try clicking on the different consoles.
+You'll notice a few problems:

+- After you click on `console2` (Red) it's moved to the front and if you click on `console1` (Cyan) ...
+  - `console1` stays in the background instead of moving to the foreground.
+  - If you type, `console2` still responds to the keyboard, even though you clicked on `console1`.
+- When you click on `console2` (Red), the cursor isn't moved to the position of the mouse like with `console1`.

+These behavior differences are from a few properties that are set differently between `console1` and `console2`.
+Can you fix those bugs?
+Try and see if you can!

 ## Conclusion

 Now you have both a working console and a non-console surface.
 You've explored how SadConsole uses the Cursor object to let you type, emulating a terminal.
-You also learned how to parent one object to another.
+You also learned how to parent one object to another and move items within the parent's `Children` collection.
 The next part of this series will explore more about the keyboard and mouse input.

 - [Next: Get Started 2 - Input](part-3-input.md)